mralexgray/printfc/README.md

 # Overview
-`printfc` wraps `printf(<format>, ...)` to include color specification for each paramater.
-The API is identical, but with a small extention.
+`printfc` wraps `printf(<format>, ...)` to include color specification for each parameter.
+The API is identical, but with a small extension.
+Prefixing percent signs in the format string with `[<color identifier]` causes the corresponding argument to be printed in color.